Finding a z-Score Given an Area In Exercises 23–30, find the indi... | Channels for Pearson+

 Standard Normal Distribution

 The standard normal distribution is a special case of the normal distribution where the mean is 0 and the standard deviation is 1.
-It is symmetrical and bell-shaped, allowing for the use of z-scores to find probabilities and percentiles.
-The area under the curve represents the total probability, and specific z-scores correspond to specific areas, making it crucial for determining probabilities in statistics.
+It is represented by the z-distribution, which allows for the calculation of probabilities and z-scores.
+The area under the curve of the standard normal distribution corresponds to probabilities, making it a fundamental tool in statistics for determining how likely a particular z-score is.

 Recommended video: